 Colder temperatures for wines such as Moscato d'Asti and Asti help keep their bubbles light and crisp.

 Chill any still white or pink-hued Moscato to a similar temperature as light-bodied whites such as Riesling and Pinot Grigio.

 Still Red — around 50°F

 This is a safe bet for most fruity, light-bodied red wines.
 Moscato Rosa and other red-grape Moscatos should be slightly chilled to bring out their complexity.

 Fortified wines such as Port and certain Moscatos are best enjoyed closer to room temperature to maximize their sweet, concentrated flavor.

 What are the best foods to pair with Moscato?

-Spicy food: Moscato's sweetness and low alcohol content (wines with higher alcohol content tend to amplify spiciness!) quell the flames from fiery fare all over the world.
+Spicy food: Moscato's sweetness and low alcohol content (wines with higher alcohol content tend to amplify spiciness) quell the flames of fiery fare from all over the world.
 Pair Moscato with Thai larb, Indian vindaloo curries, habanero-spiked chicken wings, or anything with mouth-tingling Sichuan peppercorns.

 Nuts and seeds: Again, it's that salty-sweet factor.
 Peanuts, almonds, or pepitas compliment a glass of still Moscato.